Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 PROGRAM LEARNING OUTCOMES

-Upon successful completion of the Human Services program at Holland College, graduates will:
+Upon successful completion of the program, graduates will be able to:

 1. Support the health, well-being, and safety of people with exceptionalities throughout their lifespan in the educational, residential, and vocational Human Services sectors.